Noovolari/leapp/README.md

 ### electron

 Is the folder generated by Electron and contains the **main.ts** file which drives the application setup and start.
-This is created after the Angular project has been setupped.
+This is created after the Angular project has been set up.

 ### node_modules